 All the while, you’re in the middle of this trying to manage and quite frankly, stay afloat.

-Self-care practices will tend to your overall wellbeing as it should and hopefully, you prioritize it in such a way where it’s a part of your life and not something you do when you need to.
+Self-care practices will tend to your overall wellbeing as they should and hopefully, you prioritize it in such a way where it’s a part of your life and not something you do when you need to.
 Managing change amid change takes those self-care practices with some necessary practical mindset adjustments to help manage.

 So, how do you manage it all in changing times when your world is also changing at the same time?

 - Focus on what you can control – the world around us changes constantly.
 We know that.
 This global pandemic hasn’t been shy to let us know “what’s up” and what’s changing.
-What we can control is our attitude, our thoughts, our feelings, our behaviour, our choices and decisions.
+What we can control is our attitude, our thoughts, our feelings, our behavior, our choices and decisions.
 They make a difference in chaotic times and particularly when it comes to managing how you will choose to move forward.

 - Identify and process it – when the mind is in overdrive running through scenarios and analyzing every thought or choice and decision you need to make; clarity has no room to emerge.
 Not to mention you can’t clearly identify your emotions.
 A clear mind allows for clear thoughts to come through.
 The next time you feel yourself getting overwhelmed, give yourself space and time to sit with what’s going through your head and feel what comes up for you.
 An example,

 “I’m angry because my schedule has shifted yet again.
 I have no energy at the end of the day and no time to do everything I need to get done.”

 Identify it – is it anger or are your boundaries not being enforced and you’re giving too much of your time and energy away?
 Don’t be afraid to investigate what might be coming up for you and do a little digging.
 Ask a trusted friend or colleague to help you identify it if you need support to work through the underlying emotions.